 KTM is best known for its racing pedigree and for making motorcycles that can tear up both asphalt and dirt.
 The brand’s 390 Duke naked motorcycle is a strong option for new riders because it has a dry weight of just 329 pounds, which makes it easy to handle.
-The single-cylinder engine pumps out 44 horsepower, a respectable figure that feels sprightly on such a light
+The single-cylinder engine pumps out 44 horsepower, a respectable figure that feels surprisingly peppy on such a light

 Kawasaki makes some of the fastest bikes in the world, but the brand hasn’t forgotten about beginners that are just starting out.
 The Kawasaki Ninja 400 is the smallest bike the manufacturer sells, but you wouldn’t be able to tell that from the aggressive design.
 The sportbike offers thrilling handling thanks to a design that’s borrowed from the Ninja H2 super sportbike and a trellis frame.
-Despite being a sportbike, the Ninja 400 offers riders with a raised riding position for added comfort.
-The bike’s multi-function dash, light clutch with an assist function, and standard anti-lock brakes should give riders the confidence to hop on and get comfortable right away.
+Despite being a sportbike, the Ninja 400 offers riders a raised riding position for added comfort.
+The bike’s multifunction dash, light clutch with an assist function, and standard anti-lock brakes should give riders the confidence to hop on and get comfortable right away.

-While the majority of motorcycle riders enjoy tackling the open road or a windy stretch of tarmac, some consumers may be looking for something for city use.
+While the majority of motorcycle riders enjoy tackling the open road or a windy stretch of tarmac, some consumers may be looking for something more practical for city use.
 If that’s the case, the Honda Grom should fit the bill.
 The Grom starts at just $3,399, making it one of the more affordable options on this list.
 The

 - What kind of motorcycle should I get?
 A guide to the best motorcycle types